matthias-reis/carda-gatsby/content/articles/2023/06/my-hi-interview-en.md

 ---
 date: 2023-06-14T15:27:23.120Z
-slug: my-hi-interview-en
 typeName: Interview
 title: MY-HI about their Studio Sessions with Alex Gordon
 subTitle: '"We want to play in as many Cities as possible!"'
 seoTitle: MY-HI interview about their studio sessions with Alex Gordon
 description: MY-HI told me about their collaboration with Alex Gordon for their new songs.
 Please enjoy my interview!
 excerpt: I recently got to know MY-HI through my friends at Memphia Music.
 After briefly introducing the Brighton-based band in my May playlist, I now had the chance to sit down with them for an interview.
 image: https://storage.googleapis.com/cardamonchai-media/2023-06-14/my-hi-band-1-jpg-imagine-080808_272f3a_1024_768/640.webp
 copyright: MY-HI
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-06-14/my-hi-og-jpg-imagine-080808_2d333d_1200_628/640.webp